Maikel Garcia Preview, Player Props: Royals vs. Cubs

-On Saturday, Maikel Garcia (on the back of going 0-for-2) and the Kansas City Royals play the Chicago Cubs, whose starting pitcher will be Justin Steele.
-First pitch is at 2:20 PM ET.
+The Kansas City Royals and Maikel Garcia, who went 0-for-2 last time in action, take on Kyle Hendricks and the Chicago Cubs at Wrigley Field, Sunday at 2:20 PM ET.

-He had a hitless performance in his most recent game (0-for-2) against the Cubs.
+He had a hitless showing in his previous game (0-for-2) against the Cubs.

 Maikel Garcia Game Info & Props vs. the Cubs